narengan/cis/cli/cli-dns-record.md

                    }

-   * For type MX:
+   * For type `MX`:
      * The required fields in JSON data are `name`, `type`, `content`:
      * The optional fields are `ttl`, `priority`, `proxied`:
-       * `"proxied":` Control whether or not traffic should flow through the security and performance functions on CIS.
+       * `proxied` Control whether or not traffic should flow through the security and performance functions on CIS.
 Can be used for update only.

    Sample JSON data: